-An employee may not be subjected to reprisals for reporting (whether to her/his supervisors, colleagues or any third parties) what she/he considers, in good faith, as constituting unlawful acquisition of an interest or advantage ("prise illégale d'intérêts"), corruption or abuse of influence in her/his workplace (Luxembourg Labor Code).
+An employee may not be subjected to reprisals for reporting (whether to her/his supervisors, colleagues or any third parties) what she/he considers, in good faith, as constituting an unlawful acquisition of an interest or advantage ("prise illégale d'intérêts"), corruption or abuse of influence in her/his workplace (Luxembourg Labour Code).

-Any termination of an employment contract consequent to whistleblowing is null and void (article L.271-1 (3) of the Luxembourg Labor Code).
+Any termination of an employment contract consequent to whistleblowing is null and void (article L.271-1 (3) of the Luxembourg Labour Code).

 4.2.
-Company level
+In the Company

-The Company promotes an environment where staff members and Covered Persons are confident that any concern raised in good-faith will be investigated appropriately, without retaliation and ensuring the anonymity of the whistleblower (when requested and applicable).
+The Company promotes an environment where staff members and Covered Persons are confident that any concern raised in good faith will be investigated appropriately, without retaliation and ensuring the anonymity of the whistleblower (when requested and applicable).